 Thais dipping into gold savings undermine steps to rein in baht

+Bullion traders expect the trend to continue into 2021 as Covid-19 drags on tourism and manufacturing, the mainstays of Thailand's economy.

-"Gold is easier to sell than land or condominiums," said Pawan Nawawattanasub, chief executive officer of YLG Bullion International, one of Thailand's top gold traders.
-"Thai people still have high stockpiles of gold, as the nation has been more of a net importer than exporter in the past."
-Quick cash from more than 1,800 gold shops across the nation has been one of the most common ways Thais have weathered the economic downturn, in addition to taking out short-term loans, skipping debt payments and finding second jobs.
+"Gold is easier to sell than land or condominiums," said Pawan Nawawattanasub, the chief executive officer of YLG Bullion International, one of Thailand's top gold traders.

-As a result, gold exports jumped to 237.4 metric tons during January-October, compared with 170 tons for all of 2019, official data show.
-Net exports of 135 tons during the first 10 months of this year are the highest since at least 2010, according to Ministry of Commerce figures.

-Those gold shipments, however, are widening Thailand's current-account surplus, helping drive gains in the baht that threaten a fragile economic recovery.
-The baht has rallied more than 9 per cent from its low in April, a surge also due to US dollar weakness, while gold is up 25 per cent this year after hitting a record in August.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg